Analysis: Facing virus outbreak, Trump’s tactics fall short

 And eight months from Election Day, it has endangered his best reelection argument — a strong economy — just as Joe Biden, the candidate emerging from the Democratic field, seems poised to take advantage of a political landscape upended by the virus.

 “Crises of varying degrees produce fascinating and often consequential elections: Think 1860, 1932, 1968, 2008.
-Such races turn on questions of chaos versus order and favor the candidate who seems to offer the best chance of bringing order to the country in times of uncertainty,” said presidential historian Jon Meacham.
+Such races turn on questions of chaos versus order and favor the candidate who seems to offer the best chance of bringing order to the country in times of uncertainty,” presidential historian Jon Meacham said.
 “What’s interesting about those examples is that incumbents, or candidates of the incumbent party, lost all of them.”

 One of Trump’s most potent political assets is his ability to read a room, or a moment, often eschewing long-term planning for instantaneous reaction.